snez17/discrete-optimization-tasks/README.md

    There I solved a couple of Linear programming tasks in different ways, inc. tasks for the datacamp course "Supply Chain Analytics in Python" (certified)

+2. "Mapping culture and district" (April 2023)

+   There I`ve written a Python script that replaced Excel and optimized work task.

 2. "Project Python Mitrovich" (March 2023)

    There I`ve done my homework for the Python course at the university.
 It is a quiz on Python for new comers.